MarimerLLC/cslaforum/README.md

 CSLA .NET Discussion Forum
 =========
 This is a GitHub project created to be a home for CSLA .NET discussions.

+The forum threads can be found at this link: [https://github.com/MarimerLLC/cslaforum/issues](https://github.com/MarimerLLC/cslaforum/issues)

 It is the replacement for [http://forums.lhotka.net](http://forums.lhotka.net), which is now a read-only archive.